vertexproject/synapse/docs/synapse/devops.rst

 Post-migration Synchronization
 ******************************

-If the source ``0.1.x`` Cortex was online during migration, the ``sync_020`` service can be used to push the post-migration changes to the migrated ``0.2.x`` Cortex, and keep it updated until cut-over. ``sync_020`` uses splices to translate the changes, and therefore they must be enabled on the source Cortex.
+After migration, the ``sync_020`` service can be used to push post-backup changes to the migrated ``0.2.x`` Cortex, and keep it updated until cut-over. ``sync_020`` uses splices to translate the changes, and therefore they must be enabled on the source Cortex.
 In order to control and monitor synchronization, ``sync_020`` can be added as a Storm service.

 #.
 Complete migration, including starting up the ``0.2.x`` Cortex.
 #.
 Locate the saved splice offset file from migration at ``<new_02x_dirn>/migration/lyroffs.yaml``.